 1. Seeds

 Every plant starts with a seed, and hemp is no different.
-What does make hemp different, though, is its seeds’ capabilities. hemp seeds
+What makes hemp different, though, is its seeds’ capabilities. seeds

 Hemp seeds provide a plethora of benefits.
-Each form makes different use of its bioavailable components.
+Each form uses its bioavailable components differently.
 In its unaltered seed state, hemp offers an array of nutrients.
 Likewise, it holds a reputation as a superfood.

-Some of the staple points for hemp seed include:
+Some of the staple points for hemp seeds include:

-• Provides every amino acid that the body needs
+• Providing every amino acid that the body needs.

-• Contains the Omega-3 and Omega-6 fatty acids that help with our immune system and cholesterol
+• Containing the Omega-3 and Omega-6 fatty acids that help with our immune system and cholesterol.

-• Offers help to those suffering from immune deficiency diseases
+• Offering help to those suffering from immune deficiency diseases.

-• Consists of 30% protein, making vegetarian lifestyles easier to manage.
+• Consisting of 30% protein, making vegetarian lifestyles easier to manage.

 • And so much more!